-Chapultepec Castle is a place I’ve visited a couple of times in my two months in Mexico City, and I thought it deserved its own post.
+Chapultepec Castle is a place I’ve visited a couple of times so far in my two months in Mexico City.
 The palace is beautiful to look at and it carries a ton of history.

 It once served as a training ground for the Mexican military academy.
 Then it served as the residence of Emperor Maximilian I in the 1860s.
 Later, it was an astronomical observatory and then a presidential residence until 1944, when it became a museum and the official presidential home moved to Los Pinos.